-In a work created for the Serpentine, the internationally acclaimed artist Marina Abramović performed in the Gallery for the duration of her exhibition: 10am to 6pm, 6 days a week, between 11 June and 25 August 2014.
+In 512 Hours, a work created for the Serpentine Galleries, internationally acclaimed artist Marina Abramović performed in the Gallery for the duration of her exhibition: 10am to 6pm, six days a week, between 11 June and 25 August 2014.

 Creating the simplest of environments in the Gallery spaces, Abramović’s only materials were herself, the audience and a selection of common objects that she used in a constantly changing sequence of events.
 On arrival, visitors had to both literally and metaphorically leave their baggage behind in order to enter the exhibition: bags, jackets, electronic equipment, watches and cameras may not accompany them.

-At the end of each day, Abramović recorded an account of her day every evening throughout the duration of her performance.
-The Daily Diaries trace the fluctuations and developments of her performance piece, which begins with an empty space and unlimited possibilities.
+At the end of each day, Abramović recorded an account of her time in the space.
+These daily diaries trace the fluctuations and developments of her performance piece, which begins with an empty space and unlimited possibilities.

 In the early 1970s, as a young artist in Belgrade, Abramović began exploring the relationship between artist and audience.
 Since 1978 she has conducted a series of workshops with art students, using a series of simple exercises to increase physical and mental awareness.
 Over the course of her career, Abramović has continued to develop these workshops, expanding their scope to reach a general public, through the Marina Abramović Institute.

-Marina at Midnight was released nightly, and all 64 video diaries continue to be shown on The Space for a year after the exhibition closed.
+Marina at Midnight was released nightly, and all 64 video diaries can be viewed above.